Senior Director, Offshore Wind Energy

 Amber joined NWF in 2013 and has spent the past decade working to advance state and federal policies that will both help launch a robust U.S. offshore wind industry on all coasts, and ensure wildlife, habitat, and communities are protected throughout every stage of development.
-After building and leading state offshore wind campaigns, she became director of the program in 2022.
+After building and leading state offshore wind campaigns, she became Senior Director of offshore wind in 2023.
 Amber’s role on the team includes policy and campaign strategy and execution, building relationships with stakeholders, representing the program in public forums from conferences to community groups, delivering policy recommendations to decision-makers, and identifying new growth opportunities.
 She lives on the north shore of Massachusetts and graduated from the University of Massachusetts Amherst.

 Helen Rose Patterson